Gravwell Accelerators#

 SRC#

 The src accelerator can be used when only the entry’s source field should be accelerated.
-However, it is essentially possible to combine the src accelerator with other accelerators by enabling the “Accelerate-On-Source” flag and using src search module in your queries.
 See the src search module for more information on filtering.

 Example Well Configuration#